 - Transfer students admitted for fall must submit it by June 1

-If you mail your SIR form, it must be postmarked by these dates.
-Applicants admitted at a later date or for the winter or spring term should respond by the deadline indicated on the SIR.
+For most campuses, the SIR submission process is online.
+However, if you are required to mail a paper SIR form, it must be postmarked by these dates.
+Applicants admitted at a later date or for the winter or spring term should respond by the deadline indicated in the offer of admission.